Type: High-frequency ERW pipe & API 5L ERW pipe

 Advantages: Lower cost than seamless, tight tolerances, easy welding

-Compared with seamless pipe in the same diameter range, ERW pipe is produced from steel coil and benefits from: More uniform wall thickness control, Tighter outside diameter tolerances, Higher production efficiency, Lower material and manufacturing cost.
-For many low to medium pressure applications, ERW pipe fully meets design and code requirements while offering a more economical solution than seamless pipe.
+Compared with seamless steel pipe in the same diameter range, ERW steel pipe is produced from steel coil and benefits from: More uniform wall thickness control, Tighter outside diameter tolerances, Higher production efficiency, Lower material and manufacturing cost.
+For many low to medium pressure applications, ERW steel pipe fully meets design and code requirements while offering a more economical solution than seamless pipe.
 The phrase seamless ERW pipe appears in enquiries, but it is not a standard product category: ERW is welded pipe with a longitudinal seam, while seamless pipe has no seam.
 This is why comparisons are commonly framed as ERW pipe vs seamless, seamless pipe vs ERW pipe, or seamless pipe vs welded pipe—the commercial decision is driven by service severity, inspection scope, and the governing specification rather than by naming shortcuts.

 | Service / Condition | Preferred Pipe Type | Engineering & Cost Consideration |